nikiture/ARP_assignment_1/README.md

 2. waits a bit to ensure that every process has had the chance to answer to the signal by writing to a specific pipe (one per process);
 3. checks which processes answered the signal and updates the last response time of each process accordingly, writing on the logfile when a process has not answered one of these calls;
 4. compares the current time with the last response time: if more than 4 seconds of non-response have passed the watchdog registers this on the logfile and kills all the children processes, causing the game to end.

+## Files used in the code

+As explained in the processes' description, the software uses two additional files to operate:
+1. parameters.txt: here are stored the modifyable parameters of the dynamics of the drone, structured as follow:

+1. force increase unit with each key press (in newton) (current value: 1N);
+2. mass of the simulated drone (current value: 0.2 kg);
+3. friction coefficient (current value: 0.5 N/(m/s)));
+4. coefficient modulating the force applied by walls and obstacles to the drone when close enough (current vaue: 20 N/m^3);
+5. maximum distance between drone and an obstacle/ a wall to apply a force to the drone (current value : 5 m);

+2. log_results.txt: here the watchdog writes if a process has not answered to one of the calls or if one process has been non-responsive for more than the maximum time they are allowed to be.

 ## How to run and install it